-For nearly 20 years, New Connections has helped women get a fresh start, and worked toward a society where incarceration is rare, brief, and non-recurring.
+For more than two decades, New Connections has helped women get a fresh start, and worked toward a society where incarceration is rare, brief, and non-recurring.

 Our mission is to interrupt the poverty-to-prison pipeline and promote community reintegration after incarceration.

 - Pre-release support